Bring the City Alive at Night

 With your stomach full, cross the bridge and walk back towards Ponte Vecchio until you come to the next bridge (Ponte Santa Trinità, one bridge before Ponte Vecchio) and turn left onto Via de' Tornabuoni: this street is synonymous with fashion in Florence.

-This road will lead you to Palazzo Strozzi where you will turn right and head towards Piazza Repubblica and several historic cafes - many with live music in the summer (and want a cocktail or live music, there is Hard Rock Cafe to your left at the far corner of the square).
+This road will lead you to Palazzo Strozzi where you will turn right and head towards Piazza Repubblica and several historic cafes - many with live music all year long (and if you want a cocktail or more live music, there is Hard Rock Cafe to your left at the far corner of the square).
 Last stop, the Duomo, which is truly impressive at night with its white, pink and green marble shining under the moon.